The Miz: Multiple championship reigns (2016–2018)

-On the 900th episode of SmackDown on November 15, Maryse helped Miz to win the championship for the sixth time.
-Miz successfully defended the title against Raw's Sami Zayn at Survivor Series on November 20, after Maryse prematurely rang the bell, causing a distraction.
-Miz faced Ziggler once more in a ladder match at TLC: Tables, Ladders & Chairs on December 4, which Miz won to end their feud.
+On the 900th episode of SmackDown Live on November 15, Maryse helped the Miz to win the championship for the sixth time.
+The Miz successfully defended the title against Raw's Sami Zayn at Survivor Series on November 20, after Maryse prematurely rang the bell, causing a distraction.
+The Miz faced Ziggler once more in a ladder match at TLC: Tables, Ladders & Chairs on December 4, which The Miz won to end their feud.

-On December 6 episode of SmackDown, Miz successfully defended the title against Dean Ambrose after interference from Maryse and distraction from James Ellsworth.
-Two weeks later on SmackDown, Miz successfully defended the championship against Apollo Crews.
-After the match, Miz was interviewed by Renee Young, where Miz sarcastically responded by revealing Young and Ambrose's real life relationship, prompting her to slap Miz.
-On the January 3, 2017 episode of SmackDown, Miz lost the Intercontinental Championship to Ambrose despite interference from Maryse.
-On January 29, Miz entered the 2017 Royal Rumble match at number 15 and lasted 32 minutes until he was eliminated by The Undertaker.
+On the December 6 episode of SmackDown Live, the Miz successfully defended the title against Dean Ambrose after interference from Maryse and distraction from James Ellsworth.
+Two weeks later on SmackDown Live, the Miz successfully defended the championship against Apollo Crews.
+After the match, the Miz was interviewed by Renee Young, where the Miz sarcastically responded by revealing Young and Ambrose's real life relationship, prompting her to slap the Miz.
+On the January 3, 2017 episode of SmackDown Live, the Miz lost the Intercontinental Championship to Ambrose despite interference from Maryse.
+On January 29, the Miz entered the 2017 Royal Rumble match at number 15 and lasted 32 minutes until he was eliminated by the Undertaker.

-On January 31 episode of SmackDown, Miz was revealed as one of the participants of the Elimination Chamber match for the WWE Championship which took place on February 12, where Miz lost after John Cena eliminated him.
-On the February 21 episode of SmackDown, Miz participated in a ten-man battle royal to determine the challenger for the Bray Wyatt's WWE Championship, but was eliminated by Cena.
-On the February 28 episode of SmackDown, Miz and Maryse made a special edition of Miz TV to critique Cena's powers on the backstage environment before Maryse slapped Cena and Nikki Bella—Cena's girlfriend—came to save him.
-On the March 14 episode of SmackDown, after a showdown between Miz and Maryse against Cena and Nikki, SmackDown General Manager Daniel Bryan scheduled a mixed tag team match at WrestleMania 33 on April 2, which Miz and Maryse lost.
+On the January 31 episode of SmackDown Live, the Miz was revealed as one of the participants of the Elimination Chamber match for the WWE Championship which took place on February 12, where the Miz eliminated Dean Ambrose, but was eliminated by John Cena.
+On the February 21 episode of SmackDown Live, the Miz participated in a ten-man battle royal to determine the challenger for the Bray Wyatt's WWE Championship, but was eliminated by Cena.
+After he was eliminated, he returned to the match to eliminate Cena.
+On the February 28 episode of SmackDown Live, the Miz and Maryse made a special edition of Miz TV to critique Cena's powers on the backstage environment before Maryse slapped Cena and Nikki Bella—Cena's girlfriend—came to save him.
+On the March 14 episode of SmackDown Live, after a showdown between the Miz and Maryse against Cena and Nikki, SmackDown General Manager Daniel Bryan scheduled a mixed tag team match at WrestleMania 33 on April 2, which the Miz and Maryse lost.

-On April 10, Miz was drafted to the Raw brand along with Maryse as part of the Superstar Shake Up, where they made their debut on the same night dressed as Cena and Nikki, before being confronted by the Intercontinental Champion Dean Ambrose, who was also drafted to Raw in the Superstar Shake-up.
-At Extreme Rules on June 4, Miz defeated Ambrose to win the Intercontinental Championship for the seventh time.
+On April 10, the Miz was drafted to the Raw brand along with Maryse as part of the Superstar Shake Up, where they made their debut on the same night dressed as Cena and Nikki, before being confronted by the Intercontinental Champion Dean Ambrose, who was also drafted to Raw in the Superstar Shake-up.
+At Extreme Rules on June 4, the Miz defeated Ambrose to win the Intercontinental Championship for the seventh time.